brittonlaroche/Oracle-Confluent-MongoDB/README.md

 select * from CUSTOMER_ORDER_PRODUCTS_BY_STORE
 ```

 If you dont see data check each one of your tables to see if they have data.
 Most likely you skipped a step.
+The hardest part of the lab and most of the work is now behind us!

 # Create a MongoDB Atlas M0 Cluster